wperels/Drupal885_custom_modules/README.md

 ## Space Craft Plugin module

 ###### This custom module uses plugins to extend another modules behavior.
 The module demonstrates use of Drupal Console on the command line to generate a new custom module.
 It also pulls a custom service from the container then injects it into a new controller. "mars2020_probe" is an example of creating an instance of an existing plugin type called probe (see the Space_craft module).
 Finally the module displays definitions and descriptions of all plugins of this type on a custom page.

+## Mission module

+#### The Mission module is a custom entity with bundles.
+This means that you can create fully-fieldable entity types to store any type of data without all the overhead that comes with a custom content type.
+This entity type module also has some advantages over using the Paragraphs module, namely menus that link to entity types and the entities themselves.
+Also a useful entity type list, lists of the created entities, and an easy way to delete entities when necessary.
+Finally providing navigation, messages to the user, and a helpful administration experience.